 With locations in downtown Halifax and Yarmouth, the Art Gallery of Nova Scotia is the largest art museum in Atlantic Canada.
 Since 1908, the Gallery has been a gateway for the visual arts in Atlantic Canada by engaging people with art.
 It is committed to this mission as an agency of the Province of Nova Scotia and one of the premier arts institutions in Canada.
 The Gallery is also responsible for acquiring, preserving and exhibiting works of art, and for providing education in the visual arts.
-The Gallery’s Permanent Collection currently holds over 18,000 works.
+The Gallery’s Permanent Collection currently holds over 19,000 works and includes over 4,000 artists.
+The Gallery welcomes over 60,000 visitors annually from the region, the country, and around the world.

 The Art Gallery of Nova Scotia is an inclusive public gathering place that connects people with art to inspire new ways of thinking.